Skip to content ↓

 Once children can decode confidently, their reading lessons focus on developing reading fluency and comprehension.
 Reading comprehension is the ability to read a text, process it and understand its meaning.
 It relies on two, interconnected abilities: word reading (being able to decode the symbols on the page) and language comprehension (being able to understand the meaning of the words and sentences).

-Over a week, children in year 3 to 6 take part in two fluency lessons and two comprehension-based lessons all focused around the same text.
+Over a week, children in Year 3 to 6 take part in daily reading lessons focused around the same text.
 Year 2 follow a similar model within one weekly lesson.
-All reading lessons start with a focus on vocabulary ‘Powerful word of the day’ where a key word from the weekly text is explored in detail.
+All reading lessons focus on developing fluency, exploring new vocabulary as well as reading comprehension.
 The weekly texts used are a mix of fiction, non-fiction and poetry.

 Strategies used to develop fluency: